docstomarkdown/docstomarkdown.github.io/src/content/post/add-caption-to-images-in-google-docs.md

 Image titles and captions can be used interchangeably, but some platforms may differentiate between them.
 For example, a title might be a short descriptive phrase, while a caption could be a more detailed explanation.

 ## How to Add Image Captions in Google Docs

+**To add caption to images in Google Docs, right click the image and select the *Alt text* option.**

+Detailed steps:

 1. **Insert your image** - Click on *Insert* -> *Image* and choose your image file.
 2. **Add the caption** - To add caption to an image, right click on the image and click on the *Alt text* option as shown in the below image.